 John Moore: Exactly.

 Pam Didner: They reach the same destination, but you know, the objective is what we want to accomplish?
 A lot of times, like building the relationship with our clients, that’s objective.
 But achieve the $50 million revenue is a goal, right?
-But there are things that we need to do to get to that goal.
-But at the same time, we need to do things to achieve that objective that we may not want a hundred percent to align to the goal we wanted to go.
+There are things that we need to do to get to that goal.
+At the same time, we need to do things to achieve that objective that we may not want a hundred percent to align to the goal we wanted to go.

 John Moore: Absolutely.
 It’s such a fun kind of project.